 • To protect the brand from counterfeit - each RFID tag has a unique identification number that cannot be copied or modified;

 • For more information on the origin of the product and its ingredients;

 • To create a closer personalized relation between the brand and the end user.

-In these industries, RFID technologies are rapidly entering with the primary function of locating and tracking shipment, luggage, spare parts, components or finished products from beginning to end.
-In addition to rapid and precise inventory, the use of RFID in these industries can also be used to protect against counterfeiting, fraud and theft.
+In logistics, electronics, and the aviation and automotive industries RFID technologies are rapidly entering the market with the primary purpose of accurately locating and tracking shipments, luggage, spare parts, components or finished products from beginning to end.
+In addition to rapid and precise inventory, the use of RFID tags in these industries can also be used to protect against counterfeit, fraud and theft.

-Because of its high reliability, RFID technology is becoming the basis for building track and trace systems and more and more companies trust this technology.
+Because of its high reliability, RFID technology is becoming the basis for building track and trace systems, and more and more companies put their trust in this technology.